 7 – Grand Theft Auto IV:

 As far as street mayhem is concerned, how could we ever give this particular series a miss?
-This one’s an open world title that released in 2008 for the PS3, PC and Xbox 360.
+This one’s an open-world game that released in 2008 for the PS3, PC and Xbox 360.

 8 – Castle Crashers:

-Our final title here is of the 2D arcade adventure sort where you can bring along up to 4 friends.
-This delightful piece of fun is great for all those of you who loved the multiplayer aspect featured in title that’s in the spotlight.
+Our final game here is of the 2D arcade adventure sort where you can bring along up to 4 friends.
+Castle Crashers is great for all those of you who loved the multiplayer aspect featured in the game that’s in the spotlight.

-If you adored classic scrolling beat ‘em ups such as Streets of Rage, Double Dragon, the title in question and other street brawling gems, then you’ll surely want to get your hands on the aforementioned games like The Warriors.
-Now, they may not all be exactly what you expected, however each one is endowed with some great features that should keep you engrossed for hours on end.
+If you adored classic scrolling beat ‘em ups such as Streets of Rage, Double Dragon, The Warriors, and other street brawling games, then you’ll surely want to get your hands on the aforementioned games like The Warriors.
+Now, they may not all be exactly what you expected, however, each one is endowed with some great features that should keep you engrossed for hours on end.
 There are even a few that proffer multiplayer fun for all you action enthusiasts who prefer bringing along siblings or friends while fighting through a rough neighborhood.
 So try them out and return with mentions of your favorites.